Berri–UQAM station: History

+Station refurbishment

+In 2007, STM began planning to refurbish the station, after learning that the waterproofing of the station had been compromised.
+Construction began in 2010, with renovation of electrical, mechanical and structural components including waterproofing the underground roof and upgrades to fire protection and ventilation systems.
+The work also included improvements to lighting, refurbishment of staircases, new architectural facings including wall tiling and ceilings, rearranging of corridors to the Orange and Green line platforms, as well as refurbishment and renovation of the entrance buildings.

+The renovation and upgrade works were planned for completion in 2025, however media reported in April 2024 that the work was significantly behind schedule.
+Estimated completion of the waterproofing works is now "around 2027 to 2029".

+Accessibility

+Alongside the renovation work, the station has been made partially accessible through the addition of elevators.
+In September 2009, two elevators connect the Orange Line platforms to the mezzanine, with an elevator connecting the street to the mezzanine opening in 2010.
+In November 2020, work to make the Green Line platforms accessible was completed, with the opening of two additional elevators.
+As of 2023, construction to provide elevators to the Yellow Line is underway, despite the technical challenge of excavating and building new elevators 28 m below street level.

+Upon completion of the works, the station will have seven elevators allowing step-free access to all three lines, as well as to the street.

 Overview

 Designed by Longpré and Marchand, the station serves three lines: the Green, Orange, and Yellow Lines.

 The main part of the station is a cruciform cut and cover volume built underneath the intersection of rue Berri and boulevard de Maisonneuve; the volume is so large that the station's design had to include massive pillars to support the street.

 This central volume contains three levels.
 The upper level contains the rectangular mezzanine at its centre, with fare gates on all four sides; the arms extend out to the station's entrances, with two more entrances at the crossing, and are also lined with shops and services.
 Staircases lead from the mezzanine to the landings on either side of the Orange Line.
 These landings provide views of the great volumes over the Green Line platforms below.